Skip to content

 Sources & verification

-[1] GIGXCHANGE Booking Contract Generator — gigxchange.app.
-[2] UK small claims court — gov.uk.
-[3] Musicians’ Union — musiciansunion.org.uk.
+[1] GIGXCHANGE Booking Contract Generator, gigxchange.app.
+[2] UK small claims court, gov.uk.
+[3] Musicians’ Union, musiciansunion.org.uk.

-Accuracy.
 All claims in this article reflect UK law and industry practice as of May 2026.
 Legal circumstances vary; this guide is not legal advice.
 Verify current details with a qualified professional where money or contracts are at stake.
-If any factual claim on this page is outdated, email hello@gigxchange.app and we will update it promptly.
+If any factual claim on this page is outdated, email support@gigxchange.app and we will update it promptly.

 Naumaan